How to Become a Counselor in Alaska

 • First-time renewals for licenses held between 12 and 18 months: 30 contact hours

-One CE “contact hour” is considered to be a minimum of 50 minutes of classroom instruction.
+One CE “contact hour” is considered to be at least 50 minutes of classroom instruction.
 Board-approved courses, seminars, and workshops may designate their own CE units, which are equivalent to contact hours.
 Otherwise, academic credits will convert to contact hours as follows:

 • One semester academic credit: 15 hours